IsabelleRouxelin/Portfolio/README.md

 # Key features
 - Demonstrates:
-    - use of sematntic HTML to structure the webpage.
+    - use of semantic HTML to structure the webpage.
     - ability to create a form, input information and insert photos.
     - ability to use CSS to style webpage through colours and formating the page layout, text and overall appearance.